Where are they?!

 This super scenic tour is a great way to experience mountain biking in Moab with vehicle support!
 There are spectacular views of Canyonlands National Park on this largely downhill route as we ride a small portion of the famous White Rim Trail.
-It has some challenging climbs, exciting descents, a trailside lunch at Thelma and Louise Point, and offers riders of differing abilities a way to enjoy a one-day biking experience that includes Canyonlands NP.
-Four person minimum required for this tour.
+It has some challenging climbs, exciting descents, and a trailside lunch at Thelma and Louise Point.
+Another plus is that it offers riders of differing abilities a way to enjoy a one-day biking experience that includes Canyonlands NP.
+A four person is minimum required for this tour.
 Please call or email for availability.

 Park-Adjacent Bike Trials

 Though you won’t find bike trails inside the national parks, there are a number of them in areas immediately adjacent to the parks.